j23414/conda_demo/README.md

 * [SCINet Conda introduction](https://scinet.usda.gov/guide/conda/#introduction)
 * [MS Stream: Video Demo (will be adding voice over)](https://web.microsoftstream.com/video/144210a3-df9c-4651-a06a-a79055bd0768) - only usda email will be able to access

-### Part 1: Getting ready to build a conda environments
+### Part 1: Getting ready to build a conda environment

 Normally you'd log into Ceres or Atlas with your username and the full ssh path